Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Reasoning Safety: Taxonomy Prevalence

 \textbf{Category 2: Reasoning Execution Errors.} These errors occur during the core reasoning stage, in which the model performs logical deduction, computation, or inference.
 Even when the problem has been correctly parsed, execution errors corrupt individual reasoning steps and propagate to produce an incorrect conclusion.
 These errors primarily violate \textbf{P1} (logical consistency).
 Three subtypes are identified:

-\begin{itemize} \item \textbf{Logical Fallacy}: The model employs an invalid argumentative form---such as affirming the consequent, circular reasoning, or unsound inductive generalization---rendering a step logically unjustified despite its surface plausibility. \item \textbf{Calculation Error}: The model commits a numerical or procedural error during mathematical operations, symbolic manipulation, or algorithmic execution, leading to an incorrect intermediate or final result. \item \textbf{Inconsistency}: The model produces statements or conclusions across different steps of the same reasoning chain that are mutually contradictory, violating the internal coherence required by \textbf{P1}. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Logical Fallacy}: The model employs an invalid argumentative form, such as affirming the consequent or unsound inductive generalization, which renders a step logically unjustified despite its surface plausibility. \item \textbf{Calculation Error}: The model commits a numerical or procedural error during mathematical operations, symbolic manipulation, or algorithmic execution, leading to an incorrect intermediate or final result. \item \textbf{Inconsistency}: The model produces statements or conclusions across different steps of the same reasoning chain that are mutually contradictory, violating the internal coherence required by \textbf{P1}. \end{itemize}

 \textbf{Category 3: Process Management Errors.} These errors operate at the meta-cognitive level, affecting not individual reasoning steps but the overall structure and trajectory of the reasoning process.
 They primarily violate \textbf{P2} (computational efficiency) and \textbf{P3} (manipulation resistance), and are the characteristic failure mode induced by denial-of-service attacks on reasoning systems.
 Three subtypes are identified: